wandb/wandb/CONTRIBUTING.md

 ### Linting the code

-We are using [pre-commit hooks](https://pre-commit.com/#install) to manage oure linters and other auto-generated code.
+We are using [pre-commit hooks](https://pre-commit.com/#install) to manage our linters and other auto-generated code.

 To install `pre-commit` run the following:
 ```shell